Anita Mui: Singing career

 In 1990, during her birthday celebration with her fan club, Mui announced that she would put an end to receiving music awards to give a chance to newcomers.
 She held farewell concerts for 33 consecutive nights before retiring from the stage.
 At the age of 28, she stepped down from the industry, only to return from retirement in 1994.
 Mui mentored several Hong Kong newcomer singers who have since become successful, most notably Andy Hui, Denise Ho, Edmond Leung, the band Grasshopper, and Patrick Tam.

+Mui released 50 albums in total.
+Her best-selling album was the 1985 "Bad Girl" (壞女孩), which sold over 400,000 copies in a week (platinum 8x by Hong Kong's standards) and broke the selling record in Hong Kong.
+In 1994, she sold over 10 million albums.
+She was the first female singer in Hong Kong to achieve such sales result.

+Mui performed in 300 concerts in her career.
+CNN compared her singing career with stars like Diana Ross and Madonna.

-In 1998, aged 35, she was awarded the RTHK Golden Needle Award, being one of the youngest recipients to receive the award as a lifetime achievement.
+In 1998, aged 35, Mui was awarded the RTHK Golden Needle Award, being one of the youngest recipients to receive the award as a lifetime achievement.